coding-zorro/book-summaries/designing-data-intensive-applications/chapter-5-replication.md

 When a client knows it has received a stale value from one of the replicas, it writes the newer value to that replica.
 - **Anti-entropy process**<br>
 A background process copies data from one replica to another replica in case of any differences.

-- **Quorum**<br>
+### Quorum
 - When there are *n* replicas, every write must be confirmed by *w* replicas and we should query at least *r* replicas for each read to get an up-to-date value, then *w + r > n*.
 - Read and write requests are sent to *n* replicas in parallel, the numbers *w* and *r* determine how many nodes we wait for.
 - Quorums can return stale values in the following cases -
     - *Sloppy quorums*: write to available replicas, even if the designated replicas are not reachable.
     - Concurrents writes or concurrent reads + writes.
 - *Hinted handoff*: The sync between replicas once the replicas are reachable after a sloppy quorum is fixed.
 This provides high availability in sloppy quorums.
 - Applicable to multi datacenter replications, where a quorum is ensured within the local data center.

-- **Detecting concurrent writes*<br>
+### Detecting concurrent writes**<br>
 - *Last write wins(LWW)* - Each replica will store only the recent most value
 - *Happens-before relationship* between writes
 - *Concurrent operations* - Operations which do not know of other conflicting operations are called concurrent, even if they occur at different physical times.
 - *Merge concurrent writes* - Merge concurrently written values
 - *Version vectors* - Version number is maintained per replica per key.
 Version numbers collected from all other replicas is called a Version vector and is used to detemine which values need to be over written.